 A steady growth pattern began in April 1967 with the addition of a gymnasium that was designed to house sporting and theater events.
 It was dedicated on May 26, 1996, as the John A. "Buck" DePaoli Sports Complex in honor of the late John A. "Buck" DePaoli who served IVC for 30 years, of which 14 years were as Superintendent/President.

-The Meyer Center for Business and Commerce was dedicated February 20, 1972.
+The Meyer Center for Business and Commerce was dedicated February 20, 1972 in what is now the 900 building.